How do you teach gratitude to kids?

 15. Read Books About Gratitude for Kids

-Reading is a super easy way to introduce concepts that matter.
-Here are three amazing gratitude books for kids!
+Reading is my favorite way to introduce concepts that matter.
+Engaging with these gratitude picture books makes for a fantastic activity.

 The Grateful Ninja is a book about a child who does a five day gratitude challenge to focus on life’s simple things.
 The ninja learns to cultivate an attitude of gratitude and good manners.
 It’s such a powerful tool to use with kids!